Inspiring Education, Inspiring Lives!

 About Our Subject

-As we singularly live at a time defined by globalisation, we are more than ever coming across other cultures, peoples, and languages.
-At Oldbury Wells, we believe it is essential that we equip our students with the tools to approach those situations whilst showing an ability to reflect on our own specificities and values.
-With the world being at a click at a button, we also want to make sure our students are provided with the right education to make the most of the opportunities at hand.
+As we live at a time defined by globalisation, more than ever we are coming across other cultures, peoples and languages.
+At Oldbury Wells, we believe it is essential that we equip our students with the tools to approach these situations.
+These days, with the world being just a click of a button away, we also want to make sure our students are provided with the right education to make the most of the opportunities at hand.

-Throughout key stage 3, students will develop their listening, reading, speaking and writing skills by communicating about their personal sphere, their environment and the world.
+Throughout Key Stage 3, students will develop their listening, reading, speaking and writing skills within areas such as their environment, about themselves and the wider world.

-Our students choose their options in Year 9 and are highly encouraged to continue with a language for their GCSEs.
+Our students choose their options in Year 9 and are highly encouraged to continue with a language for their GCSEs, as it constitutes part of the EBACC qualification.

 At KS4, we follow the AQA GCSE 9-1 course which revolves around the teaching of three themes:

-Students study French or Spanish for 5 hours a fortnight.
-Both French and Spanish GCSE exams are divided into 4 separate exams which assess the skills of listening, speaking, reading, and writing.
-Each skill accounts for 25% of the final grade and students will either be entered for the Foundation or the Higher tier in all four skills.
+Students then study French for 5 hours a fortnight.
+The GCSE exams are divided into 4 separate exams which assess the skills of listening, speaking, reading and writing.
+Each skill accounts for 25% of the final grade and students.
+(Students will be entered for either the Foundation or Higher tier in all four skills).

-In MFL, our large designated classrooms enable us to create a sense of immersion in the language and provide us with plenty of space to conduct interactive speaking activities.
-Our department is committed to instil a love of learning and of languages through engaging lessons using interactive whiteboards.
+In MFL, our classrooms enable us to create a sense of immersion in the language and provide us with plenty of space to conduct interactive speaking activities.
+Our department is committed to developing a love of learning and of languages through engaging lessons using interactive boards.
 Our access to IT rooms enables us to vary learning experiences and allows students to access authentic material and additional support or extensions.
-The MFL department is also well resourced in dictionaries for both languages so we can provide support and challenges whilst developing students’ literacy skills and independence.
+The MFL department is also well resourced to provide support and challenges, whilst developing students’ literacy skills and independence.